peteroupc/CBOR/docs/PeterO.DataUtilities.md

 <b>Return Value:</b>

-The number of bytes needed to encode the given string in UTF-8, or -1 if the string contains an unpaired surrogate code point and  <i>replace</i>
+The number of bytes needed to encode the specified string in UTF-8, or -1 if the string contains an unpaired surrogate code point and  <i>replace</i>
  is false.

 <b>Exceptions:</b>